 Proposed as one of the Qatar 2022 World Cup Stadia, this stadium employs cutting edge technology while presenting a building evocative of one of Al Wakrah’s most recognizable symbols.

-The design approach to Al Wakrah stadium draws on the same poetic inspiration of the historic Qatari dhow illustrated in the bid scheme.
+The design approach to Al Wakrah stadium draws on the same poetic inspiration as the historic Qatari dhow illustrated in the bid scheme.

 Our view, however, was that the original scheme represented an unused or “dry-docked” image of the dhow.
 We felt that this was a potentially negative and “static” metaphor, particularly when located further from the waterfront - and the original defined Bid Book site - in a desert environment.